 The cool thing about infographics is that there’s so many approaches you can take to create one.
 And the design doesn’t have to be complicated–just effective.

-For example, this infographic uses a simple pattern of colorful circles to represent different vitamins.
+For example, this infographic uses a pattern graphic design of colorful circles to represent different vitamins.
 Associating each vitamin with a color can help students remember each one.

 In data visualization, color plays a bigger role than just for decoration.
 Color can also be used as a tool to visualize information.
 Check out our guide to using colors to communicate effectively.